Allosker/MPML/README.md

 - Maintain balance between flexibility and performances.
 - Remain:
   - Dependency-free
-  - Header-only
+  - Cmake compatible
   - Easy to integrate and use
 - Provide suitability for modern C++ as the library is *constexpr friendly*.
+- Provide a large range of utility functions for *tensors*.

 #### Last words

 The library is free to use as per its [license](https://github.com/Allosker/MPML/blob/master/LICENSE.txt).
-Note: this is subject to changes.